nanobox-quickstarts/nanobox-express/README.md

 # drop into a Nanobox console
 nanobox run

-# where nodejs is installed,
+# where node is installed,
 node -v

 # your packages are available,